Z-Wave-Me/ha-z-wave-me-addon/README.md

 [![Open your Home Assistant instance and show the integration dialog with a specific integration URL pre-filled.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start?domain=zwave_me)

 # What is Z-Way?
-Z-Wave.Me Z-Way is a complete Smart Home Controller Software supporting Z-Wave and EnOcean radio protocols, as well as WiFi, MQTT and HTTP-based devices.
+Z-Wave.Me Z-Way is a complete Smart Home Controller Software supporting Z-Wave, Zigbee and EnOcean radio protocols, as well as WiFi, MQTT and HTTP-based devices.

 Z-Way key features:
 - Complete Smart Home Controller software for various platforms
-- Supports Z-Wave Security S2, Smart Start and Long Range
+- Supports Z-Wave Security S2, SmartStart and Long Range
 - Tested against more than 700 physical devices for interoperability
 - Easy to integrate with other systems in your home
 - Built-in network diagnostics tools